Carrington-dev/aws-ec2-ci-cd/README.md

 Using GitHub Actions (or another CI/CD tool) in combination with a well-prepared EC2 environment allows you to automatically test and deploy updates to your Django application.
 The key steps are to set up your production environment (with Gunicorn and Nginx), write a deployment script that updates the code and restarts services, and then automate the process through your chosen CI/CD tool.
 With this setup, every push to your deployment branch can trigger a full test-and-deploy cycle, reducing manual intervention and speeding up your development workflow.

 If you have any further questions or need additional details for any step, feel free to ask!

+Here's a `SECURITY.md` file tailored for a Django app, covering security policies, best practices, and responsible disclosure guidelines.

+Your `SECURITY.md` file has been created with security policies, best practices, and a responsible disclosure policy.
+Let me know if you'd like any modifications or additions! 🚀🔒